openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 ### Personas

 * HyperShift Admin SRE (HSRE): People that will operate the Hypershift management cluster and its control planes.
 In practice, this means the SD org on our managed solutions.
-* Customers (CUS) People that attach data planes to HyperShift and run workloads on data planes.
+* Customers (CUS) People that create clusters that are managed by Hypershift.
 * Business Unit (BU): Red Hat business unit who is interested in telemetry and data from OpenShift deployments.

 ### User Stories